 Great art reflects the truth in a way we could not have seen by any other means.
 Kaufman’s chronologically confused comedy is a unique, personal, bittersweet film, and I don’t know any other filmmaker who could have made anything like it.
 I won’t call it a “masterpiece” so soon after its release; I’ve come to believe that no one should jump to that conclusion until at least a decade has passed.
 But it won’t surprise me if this film is someday considered one of “The Great Movies.”
 It takes its audience on an extraordinary emotional journey, even as it weaves many different storytelling genres together.
 It’s wide open to interpretation, but I suspect that many will cherish it.

 Eternal Sunshine makes me glad that I cannot delete bad memories in moments of weakness.
 Those unpleasant echoes of failure and betrayal inform my decisions every day.
 They keep my ego in check and help me steer clear of similar pitfalls.
-They also remind me that God’s grace has lifted me up out of that pit and set me in a higher, better place.
+They also remind me that my hope lies not in my capacity to run my own life, but in the possibility of grace.

 Focus Features presents a film directed by Michel Gondry.
 Written by Charlie Kaufman.
 Starring Jim Carrey, Kate Winslet, Tom Wilkinson, Mark Ruffalo, Elijah Wood, Kirsten Dunst, Thomas Jay Ryan, Jane Adams, David Cross, Gerry Robert Byrne.
 Running time: 108 minutes.
 Rated R (for language, some drug and sexual content).